-Thinking about moving to a state you have never been to might cause anxiety about moving out, but sweets are what can turn a bad day into a good one.
+Thinking about moving to a state you have never been to might cause anxiety about moving out and even relocation depression, but sweets are what can turn a bad day into a good one.
 Besides, even if you don’t feel blue, having a cupcake can make your day better.
 The same can be said for donuts as well.
 Luckily, as many Seattleites know, you can find many places that serve delicious cupcakes and donuts all around town.

 Go to Frost and have some Pumpkin Pie Bismarck or Cinnamon Sugar donuts.
 This shop changes its menu frequently, so you will be surprised by new flavors whenever you stop by.

 The vegan-friendly Mighty-O Donuts shop has a few locations around the city.
 The shop turns regular sweets into something completely different.
 It donates all the leftovers to the homeless, and it also supports local schools.